Popular

 His love of photography stems from his father, an amateur photographer

 who encouraged him to help in the darkroom.
-Nash
+Nash began to collect

-had grown to more than 2000 prints, including works by Cartier-Bresson.
+to more than 2000 prints, including works by Cartier-Bresson.

 His more recent digital film and multimedia work and photography